epfl-si/jahia2wp/README.md

     you@host:~/jahia2wp$ cp local/.env.sample local/.env

 If you only work locally, all the default values should work for you.
-You can proceed with installing the dependencies (you might want to setup a virtual environment first, as described in [INSTALL_TOOLS.md](./docs/INSTALL_TOOLS.md#python-virtualenv)) :
+You can proceed with installing the dependencies, starting with setting up a virtual environment (you will probably need to adapt the commands below to the path where you store your virtualenvs) :

+    you@host:~$ virtualenv -p `which python3` venv
+    ...
+    Installing setuptools, pip, wheel...done.
+    you@host:~$ source ~/venv/bin/activate

+If you need more details on the virtual env, have a look at [INSTALL_TOOLS.md](./docs/INSTALL_TOOLS.md#python-virtualenv)

+    (venv) you@host:~$ cd jahia2wp
-    you@host:~/jahia2wp$ pip install -r requirements/local.txt
+    (venv) you@host:~/jahia2wp$ pip install -r requirements/local.txt

-In order to work locally, you can skill the next few lines, and jump to the [next section](#install-locally).
+In order to work locally, you can skip the next few lines, and jump to the [next section](#install-locally).

 Otherwise (i.e if you work on C2C infra), you want to modify a few default values :